 Unlike the branded wines, many of these wines will actually improve with a year or two in the bottle.
-The 2012s reviewed here should be at peak.
+The wines reviewed here should be at peak.

-90 Anselmo Mendes 2012 Muros Antigos Alvarinho (Vinho Verde).
+Anselmo Mendes 2012 Muros Antigos Alvarinho (Vinho Verde); $16, 90 points.
 This is a rich and full-bodied wine that’s ripe and generous.
 It has spice, ripe apple and crisp pear-skin flavors along with tight, mineral acidity.
 Aidil Wines/Old World Import.

-90 Quinta do Ameal 2011 Branco Seco (Vinho Verde).
+Quinta do Ameal 2011 Loureiro (Vinho Verde); $15, 90 points.
 This is a fruity, floral Vinho Verde that’s very crisp and citrusy.
 It has bright acidity, a light, dancing character, and green fruits, grapefruit and a mineral texture that should come together deliciously for the summer.
 Oz Wine Company.
 Best Buy.